‘It could've been me': Inside Gordon Ramsay's relationship with heroin addict brother from ‘guilt' to last contact with him

 Gordon Ramsay on heroin addict brother

-Gordon, the middle child in his family, has an older sister and a younger brother, Ronnie.
+59-year-old Gordon, the middle child in his family, has an older sister and a younger brother, Ronnie, 58.
 According to the chef, Ronnie has struggled with heroin addiction for the past four decades.

-Back in 2007, Ronnie was jailed for 10 months for heroin possession on Bali Island and handed a £265 fine.
+Back in 2007, Ronnie was jailed for 10 months for heroin possession in Bali and handed a £265 fine.

 Speaking candidly in Being Gordon Ramsay, Gordon says: “I have a brother who’s a heroin addict.
 We shared a bunk bed together, he’s 15 months younger than me and he’s been an addict for the last four decades.